 Until The Division Day stream on April 20, 2023, not much was known about The Division Heartland.
 Now we have seen it though, we are excited to go hands-on and you will be able to as well, as there are playtests planned for this Summer.
 You can sign up for those upcoming playtests here.
 Chances are it will become one of the best free shooting games when it does finally launch.

 The Division Heartland release date is expected to be in late 2023 or early 2024 for PS5, PS4, Xbox One, Xbox Series X|S, and PC.
 This is due to the fact that the game is scheduled to have playtests in Summer 2023, announced during The Division Day stream in April 2023.
 So after some tweaking it should be set to release.

 The first of the closed beta tests is set to start on June 27.
 This is exclusive to PC players and is only available in the United States, Canada, and Mexico.
 Future tests may include other platforms and regions.

 The Division Heartland gameplay

-However, details are still light ahead of the upcoming playtests.
-So, for now, we can only talk about how The Division Heartland will now reportedly launch with four modes instead of two ahead of The Division Heartland release date.
+Details are still light ahead of the upcoming playtests.
+So, for now, we can only talk about how The Division Heartland will now reportedly launch with four modes instead of two ahead of the release date.